mvdwetering/yamaha_ynca/README.md

 </br>

-During configuration provide the following information depening on your connection method.
+During configuration provide the following information depending on your connection method.

 ### Serial